The Crazy Idea That Kickstarted Heroes

 They aimed to give them their “rightful place in the heroic story of the entire biblical narrative.”
 They would present them as “stories lost in antiquity” that children would find interesting.

+But beyond that, they wanted people to imagine themselves in the shoes of those characters.
 That is, they were not saints or any perfect beings.
 They were also humans who made mistakes in their lives.

 Also, “you don’t have to have superpowers” because only God has them. ”You’re human.
 You’re broken.
 [But] God will use you for His kingdom,” Vanesa Pizzuto built up on Gungaloo’s point.